 Habara: In that way, parts of the story changed steadily.
 Of course, the overall storyline didn’t change, and there were things Mr. Kobayashi took in for his designs.

 Fukui: When everyone looked at it, they went “huh?”
 But we need those “huh?” moments.
 When we go along with it, the ideas expand.
 I’d like the fans to share in the surprise of that “huh?”

 Interviewer: They know it poses a threat to humanity, but they can’t help using it.
 Why is that?

 Habara: I think it’s the “karma” of human beings.
 It’s the same for both Earth and Garmillas.
 If there’s such a convenient thing to be used, wouldn’t we use it?
-Thus, I think the difference between Kiman taking a long view of a threat in the future and Kodai learning about it for the first time is a point in Chapter 2.
+Thus, I think the difference between Keyman taking a long view of a threat in the future and Kodai learning about it for the first time is a point in Chapter 2.

-Fukui: Kiman takes the long view and Kodai can never give up.
+Fukui: Keyman takes the long view and Kodai can never give up.
 Despite the story about whether or not to go to the eleventh planet in Chapter 2, this contrast will continue to come up in the future.